The author is an economist and part-time economics instructor who has over ten years of teaching experience.

 What Are Economic Systems?

 Due to the problem of scarcity, every economic system (be it capitalist, socialist, or any other economic system) needs to function to satisfy societal needs.
-Given such scarce resources, it believed that choices must be made regarding:
+Given such scarce resources, it is believed that choices must be made regarding:

 - What to produce.